jacobandreas/blog/_posts/2016-02-18-monference.md

 {% endhighlight %}

 See the pattern?
-Notice: the neural nets we've used here don't encode anything about classical message-passing rules.
-Yet in both cases, the neural net managed to achieve accuracy as good as (but no better than) the classical message passing procedure with the same algorithmic structure.
+Notice: the neural nets we've used here don't encode anything about classical message-passing rules, and they definitely don't encode anything about the generative process underlying an HMM.
+Yet in both cases, the neural net managed to achieve accuracy as good as (but no better than) the classical message passing procedure with the same structure.

 ---

 Neural networks are not magic!
-When our data is actually generated from a hidden Markov model, we can't hope to beat an (information-theoretically optimal) classical monference with a neural one.
+When our data is actually generated from an HMM, we can't hope to beat an (information-theoretically optimal) classical monference with a neural one.
 But we can empirically do just as well.
 Better yet, by modeling our networks after the _algorithmic structure_ of classical inference procedures, we can perhaps worry less about harder cases, when we previously would have needed to hand-tune some approximate inference scheme.
 As we augment neural architectures to match more powerful inference procedures, their performance improves.
 Bidirectional recurrent nets are better than forward-only ones; bidirectional networks with [multiple layers between each "real" hidden vector](http://arxiv.org/abs/1602.08210) might be even better for some tasks.

 So far we've been looking at sequences, but analogues for more structured data exist as well.
 For tree-shaped problems, we can run something that looks like